SwiftOnSecurity/sysmon-config/README.md

 This is a Microsoft Sysinternals Sysmon configuration file template with default high-quality event tracing.

-The file provided should function as a great starting point for system monitoring in a self-contained package.
+The file provided should function as a great starting point for system change monitoring in a self-contained package.
 This configuration and results should give you a good idea of what's possible for Sysmon.
+Note that this does not track things like authentication and other Windows events that are also vital for incident investigation.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**[sysmonconfig-export.xml](https://github.com/SwiftOnSecurity/sysmon-config/blob/master/sysmonconfig-export.xml)**